con2222/Dawn-Boids-3D/README.en.md

 2. **Multi-Flocks and Hostility:** Birds can be divided into three independent color groups.
 Agents of the same group try to stick together, but approaching strangers triggers a repulsion factor (Strange Force), forcing them to aggressively avoid collisions.
 3. **Spatial Constraints:** The entire flock is confined within an invisible cube.
 Upon approaching the boundaries, agents smoothly adjust their velocity vector (Turn Factor) to avoid flying out of the visible area.

+## Technical Features

+1. **Frame Counter:** The control panel includes a built-in frame counter and an FPS limiting function.
+2. **Debug Options:** The ability to display velocity vectors and the local center of mass.
+3. **Camera Control:** Support for two 3D camera modes: Free and Orbital.

+The source code utilizes `C2Profiler`, a high-precision CPU profiler; use it to measure frame preparation time.

 ## Customization (`CoreData.hpp`)